-Kendra was a healthy mother of two when she lost her life to flu.
+Kendra was a 35-year-old mother of two when she lost her life to flu.

 In the meantime, Kendra’s sepsis had caused other problems, one of which required three surgeries on her stomach and intestines.
 Upon examination of a removed section of her small intestine, a rare fungal infection was discovered.
 After the third surgery, on April 4, 2012, the family was told the heartbreaking news that irreparable damage had occurred and on the following day Kendra passed.

 Since Kendra’s passing, her parents, Joan and Kennis, have become strong advocates for flu awareness and annual flu vaccination.
 They want to help prevent their tragedy from happening to other families.
 The family started Kendra’s Legacy Foundation in 2013, which promotes flu awareness, education, and vaccination.
 One of their special projects is to host flu clinics in local schools in Kendra’s honor.

 You are required to accept all of the terms and conditions in this License Agreement in order to receive a limited, non-exclusive, non-transferable, non-assignable, royalty-free license to use the FAMILIES FIGHTING FLU, INC. logo, displayed below (the “FFF Logo”), from Families Fighting Flu, Inc. (“FFF”).
 In order to accept these terms and conditions, you must click the “I Accept” button below.

 FFF hereby grants to you, and you accept, a limited, non-exclusive, non-transferable, non-assignable, royalty-free license to use the FFF Logo, which you may download and use solely in online and print earned media publications for a period of no more than six (6) months in the United States.